Bliksempie/fractured-world/chronicles/002-the-necromyce-infection.md

         - confirmed
     source-id: lore-infection-lingering-confirmed
 -->
-- The infection still lingers in the earth itself.
+- The infection still lingers in the earth itself, even in places that appear to have never been infected.
 <!-- /show-if -->

 <!-- show-if
     discovery: treatment-efforts
     state: undiscovered
-    confidence: 17
+    confidence: 20
     unlocks: []
     tags:
         - origin